mdda/mdda.github.io/_posts/AI/2014-11-06-trailblazing.md

 ### The Need for Trailblazers

-To stereotype the implementers of the 'new simple' methods : They are practicing 'white magic' : Tried and true methods, that almost self-evidently work (except that no-one had thought to try them).
+To stereotype the implementers of the 'new simple' methods : They are practicing 'white magic', using tried and true methods, that almost self-evidently work (except that no-one had thought to try them before).

 Conversely, the methods now shown to have over-complicated the problem, are 'black magic'.
 And the wizards who create these methods are (essentially) willing to try anything that will give interesting results.
-Typically, this role has fallen on Neural Network researchers, who were accustomed to searching in the wilderness, and have recently been emboldened by the sudden computational tractability of their work.
+Typically, the people performing 'black magic' are Neural Network researchers, who are accustomed to searching in the wilderness, trying to defend a field that seemed a little hopeless.

-Before the mid-2000s, stochastic gradient descent was an almost thankless optimisation method.
-But now, suddenly, having any kind of differentiable system (even Neural Turing Machines...) means that they can be tackled by a sufficient number of CPUs (or, more likely) GPUs.
+Recently, though, people who had previously been out on the bold frontier of research have recently been emboldened by the sudden computational tractability of their work (before the early-2000s, stochastic gradient descent was an almost thankless optimisation method).
+But now, suddenly, having any kind of differentiable system (even Neural Turing Machines...) means that a problem can be tackled by a sufficient number of CPUs (or, more likely) GPUs.
+It almost seems like a reasonable approach...

 Back to the "Trailblazers" : These are the 'have-a-go' black magic wizards.
 Once the problems have been shown to be tractable *at all*, then the white magic wizards can come along and demonstrate that it was 'simple' all along.
-But one needs the Trailblazers, the 'dreamers', otherwise others will fear to venture into the unknown.
+But one needs the Trailblazers, the 'dreamers' - for otherwise others will fear to venture into the unknown.